What is an Administrative Assistant?

 What does an Administrative Assistant do?

-Administrative assistants use computer software to create spreadsheets, compose messages, manage databases, and produce presentations, reports, and documents.
+Administrative assistants use a computer to create spreadsheets, compose messages, manage databases, and whip up presentations, reports, and documents.
 They also may negotiate with vendors, buy supplies, manage stockrooms or corporate libraries, and get data from various sources.
 Specific job duties vary by experience, job title, and specialty.

 The work of an administrative assistant typically involves the following: